-What is Return Fraud?
+What Is Return Fraud?

-A study by RetailDive shows that 88% of shoppers want the ability to return a purchase.
-95% of them claim a smooth return process will make them repeat buyers.
+A study by Retail Dive shows that 88% of shoppers want the ability to return a purchase.
+Moreover, 95% of them claim a smooth return process will make them repeat buyers.

 7 Types of Return Fraud

 Return fraud exists on a wide spectrum, ranging from honest shopper mistakes to malicious operations on a large scale by organized crime rings.
 Here is what a fraudulent return might look like: